FREQUENTLY ASKED QUESTIONS

 As of August 31, 2021, the Logan Ramps at the east end of the Gardiner were permanently closed.
 This work is part of a much larger project to reconfigure the Gardiner, make space for new communities, and improve Lake Shore Boulevard East and create flood protection for the Port Lands.
 Learn more about the Gardiner East project on the City of Toronto’s webpage.

 Additional work to improve Lake Shore Boulevard East will start in February 2022 and is expected to last until 2025.
 During this phase, Lake Shore Boulevard East will remain open with lane restrictions.
-See more details about what to expect along Lake Shore on the construction page.
+See more details about what construction to expect along Lake Shore Boulevard on the construction page.

 This work will create new space that will accommodate bike lanes, pedestrian paths and a new linear park, and allow for the re-design and naturalization of the Don River, which will be a critical element for future flood protection of the Port Lands.